 However, often overlooked among the studio interviews and all the “Hard Times”, some of the most entertaining work of Rhodes’ career came as a color commentator on WCW broadcasts.

 Panned by some critics for sounding a little too southern, the fans didn’t seem to mind it all that much.
 Rhodes’ folksy regional charm punctuated some of the most hilarious calls in wrestling history.
-Along the way, his trademark lisp and sing-song delivery provided a soundtrack for some the sport’s most quotable moments.
+Along the way, his trademark jibberish and sing-song delivery provided a soundtrack for some the sport’s most quotable moments.

-For example, there was the famous instance during a match between The Public Enemy and Harlem Heat, when Big Dust went wildly off script and couldn’t stop laughing.
+For example, there was a famous instance during a match between The Public Enemy and Harlem Heat, when Big Dust went wildly off script and couldn’t stop laughing.
 His bubbling enthusiasm and uncontrolled joy only added to the broadcast, as if a big kid had just been handed the microphone.

 Or, there was the time when Ray Traylor grabbed a bicycle from the side of the stage area and used it as a weapon (something unheard of in WCW at the time).
 Like a morning rooster call, Rhodes’ voice went up a couple scratchy octaves, as he struggled to explain what mayhem ‘Bubber’ was about to cause.

-But perhaps the magnus opus of Rhodes’ comical color commentary, however, is the falls-count-anywhere match involving Chris Benoit and Kevin Sullivan at the 1996 Great American Bash.
+But perhaps the magnus opus of Rhodes’ comical, color commentary, however, is the falls-count-anywhere match involving Chris Benoit and Kevin Sullivan at the 1996 Great American Bash.
 It’s not only remembered for brutally spilling into the men’s restroom, but also for how the Dream expressed his vision of the events.

 To the average observer, there’s no way to describe the exasperated oil painting that came out of Dusty’s mouth that day.
 It was a load of rapid-fire ‘rasslin’ rhetoric.

-But if you ask a die-hard wrestling fan to quote, “There’s a Lady in the Men’s Room!”, he can probably reel it off in much the same way a fan of comedy can recite, “Who’s On First?”
+But if you ask a die-hard wrestling fan to quote, “There’s a Lady in the Men’s Room!”, he can probably reel it off in much the same way a fan of comedy or baseball can recite, “Who’s On First?”
 It’s that memorable.

 His voice… his bluster, was the sound of a generation.
 In more ways than one.